 Please click this link and use this form to report any suspected violation of assessment integrity or ethical conduct.

 - Office of Standards and Assessment Security Compliance Form

 - 1999-2013 MEAP Results and Information

-- Report to the Legislature on Options for Assessments Aligned with the Common Core State Standards (Full Report)
+- Report to the Legislature on Options for Assessments Aligned with the Michigan State Standards (Full Report)

 Below you will find direct links to state assessment and accountability information.

 Michigan Student Test of Educational Progress includes our summative assessments designed to measure student growth effectively for today’s students.
 English language arts and mathematics will be assessed in grades 3–8, science in grades 4 and 7, and social studies in grades 5 and 8.
 It also includes the Michigan Merit Examination in 11th grade, which consists of the ACT Plus Writing, WorkKeys, and M-STEP summative in English language arts, mathematics, science, and social studies.